Huawei’s StorySign app can translate kids’ books into sign language

 StorySign was developed in a collaboration between Huawei, the nonprofit European Union for the Deaf, Penguin, and animation gurus Aardman.

 The app is available to download from Google Play and Huawei’s own AppGallery in 10 European markets from today.
-While it officially works on most phones with Android 6.0 and over, Huawei said it is optimized for one of its own AI-infused phones, such as the Huawei Mate 20 Pro.
+While it officially works on most phones with Android 6.0 and over, Huawei said it is optimized for its own AI-infused phones, such as the Huawei Mate 20 Pro.

 How it works